"Stampede," Chromolithograph from painting by Gean Smith, 1895.

 One method of stopping a stampede is to ride to the lead of the thundering herd and turn them into themselves, a process called '"milling."

-It is frought with danger, illustrated in the next image based on a painting exhbited by W. R. Leigh in the 1915
+It is frought with danger, illustrated in the next image exhbited by W. R. Leigh in the 1915

 To the right of the cowboy in the center of the above image, another cowboy's horse stumbles and the cowboy

 William R. Miller (1856-1955),studied art in Germany.
 Upon his return to the United States, he became an illustrator for

 Scribner's and Collier's magazines.
 Between 1910 and 1913 he accompanied Cody taxidermist William "Will" C. Richard on three hunting trips into Yellowstone and along

 both the North and South Forks of the Shoshone River which inspired his interest in Western art.
 Most of his

 art was, however, centered on the American Southwest.
 Following World War I, Leight also painted scenes in

 Kenya, the Belgian Congo and in Asia.
 On those trips he was also accompanied by Richard.